Tyler Lyttle: Bristol Rovers

 After failing to make the breakthrough at Wolverhampton Wanderers, Lyttle joined Bristol Rovers in 2014.
 After receiving the Youth Team Player of the Year award, he signed his first professional deal on 19 June 2015.

 On 29 August 2015 Lyttle made his professional debut, starting in a 0–2 away loss against Leyton Orient.

 In December 2015, Lyttle was loaned to National League North side Nuneaton Town on an initial month long loan deal, which was extended to the end of the season the following month.
 He remained at Liberty Way until April 2016 when he was recalled by Rovers.

 Stafford Rangers

 Lyttle departed Bristol Rovers for Stafford Rangers on 10 March 2017.

 Hednesford Town

 Lyttle signed for Hednesford Town on 4 September 2017.

 Sutton Coldfield Town

-After just over a month with Hednesford Town, Lyttle moved on an signed for Sutton Coldfield Town on 7 October 2017.
+After just over a month with Hednesford Town, Lyttle moved on and signed for Sutton Coldfield Town on 7 October 2017.